Ford Funk Conversions

 By: John Smith of Old Ford Tractors

-Early Funk conversion advertisement and a later ad for the OHV 6 cylinder
+Early Funk conversion advertisement for the OHV 6 cylinder.

 Thanks to John Smith of Old Ford Tractor for allowing us to use this information.